June 5, 2023

 Earlier this morning, she was working on a new Boyne-wide sustainability newsletter, which she and her counterpart at Sunday River, Kate Matthews, launched in December to highlight what different resorts are doing and inspire action for things like climate and energy action.
 It’s part of their work as leaders of Boyne Resorts’ advocacy committee, tasked with helping all 12 properties do more effective environmental advocacy.

-As participants in the National Ski Area Association Climate Challenge (https://nsaa.org/climatechallenge), all of Boyne’s resorts including Big Sky are required to do four acts of advocacy a year, at minimum.
+As participants in the National Ski Area Association Climate Challenge, all of Boyne’s resorts, including Big Sky, are required to do four acts of advocacy a year, at minimum.
 In addition to political advocacy like the letter, NSAA’s definition of advocacy includes things like engaging customers or the local community to care about climate change.

 The Climate Challenge also requires participants to implement a new carbon reduction project every year and report annual greenhouse gas emissions, publishing them in the NSAA annual report .
-The challenge is part of the organization’s Sustainable Slopes program (https://www.nsaa.org/NSAA/Sustainability/Sustainable_Slopes/NSAA/Sustainability/Sustainable_Slopes.aspx?hkey=3d832557-06a2-4183-84cb-c7ee7e12ac4a), which holds more than 200 participating ski areas accountable to improve their operations in realms like waste streams, water quality, and building construction.
+The challenge is part of the organization’s , which holds more than 200 participating ski areas accountable for improving their operations in areas like waste streams, water quality, and building construction.

-Fonte stands up from her desk and zips a coat over her office clothes, which include vintage 1970s era, wide-leg, royal blue pants.
+Fonte stands up from her desk and zips a coat over her office clothes, which include wide-leg royal blue pants from the 1970s.

 “We can go to the loading dock area,” she says, then calls Cyrus Brown, the sous chef in Vista Hall, to check on the compost stations.